Program overview

 Career Options

-• Music Educator: Teach music in schools or private settings, sharing knowledge and passion for music with students.
+• Music Educator: Teach music in schools or private settings, sharing knowledge and fostering a love for music in students.

 • Music Therapist: Use music as a therapeutic tool to help individuals improve their mental and emotional well-being.